 School fees in Kenya and Tanzania are paid at set times in the year.
 Before payments are due, the funds needed to pay the upcoming school fees and expenses are wired to the CHES accounts in banks in these countries.

-CHES’s agents in Kenya and Tanzania email reconciled bank spread sheets, bank statements and copies of cheque vouchers to the CHES Treasurer in Canada each month.
-The CHES Canada Board is very proud of the fact that in close to 30 years of African operation there have been no instances of the misuse of funds in either country.
+CHES’ office personnel in Kenya and Tanzania monthly email reconciled bank spread sheets, bank statements, and copies of cheque vouchers to the Executive Director in Canada.
+The Canadian board is very proud of the fact that for the 40 years of African operations there have been no instances of the misuse of funds in either country.
 Towards the end of each tax year, a tax receipt is sent to each donor.
-U.S. donors receive a receipt through the Humanist Society.
+U.S. donors who donate to CHES through the Humanist Society receive a receipt from that society.

 Many sponsors voluntarily pay more than the $650 per girl sponsorship fee each year.
 Most of these funds are targeted to special projects, such as the building of hostels, text books for both countries, Life Skills workshops and Canadian organizational expenses.
 Non-targeted funds are directed to student needs and school expenses in Tanzania and Kenya as they arise.

-The success of CHES can be directly attributed not only to the wonderful support of our many donors, but also to the hundreds of volunteer hours contributed by dedicated Board members and supporters in Canada, Tanzania and Kenya.
-Agents in Africa not only volunteer their time but pay their own travel and living expenses.
-CHES is also very fortunate to have been given a rent-free office in Surrey, BC, Canada, courtesy of the Surrey Teachers’ Association.
-Canadian Board members also seek to improve CHES’s financial situation by applying for appropriate Private Sector grants.
+The success of CHES can be directly attributed not only to the wonderful support of our many donors, but also to the hundreds of volunteer hours contributed by dedicated board members and supporters in Canada, Kenya, and Tanzania.
+Individuals who volunteer to be agents in Kenya not only volunteer their time but pay their own travel and living expenses.
+CHES leases a small one-room office in Surrey, BC, Canada.
+Over the past two decades, CHES has built and owns small offices in Kenya and Tanzania thanks to donations from many individuals.

 Thus the CHES Board continually seeks ways to support an administrative infrastructure which will manage donations responsibly, ensure funds are appropriately spent in their respective African destinations, provide quality communication with more than 1000 sponsors and, most important of all, enable as many eligible African girls as possible to receive a Secondary Education.